rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_Version_Controlling_with_Git_in_Azure_Repos.md

 7. In the **Provide repository URL or pick a repository source** text box, paste the repo clone URL you copied earlier in this task and press the **Enter** key.
 8. Within the **Select Folder** dialog box, navigate to the C: drive, create a new folder named **Git**, select it, and then click **Select Repository Location**.
-9. When prompted, log in to your Azure DevOps account.
+9. When prompted, log in to your Azure DevOps account with creadentials provided in environment details tab.
 10. After the cloning process completes, once prompted, in the Visual Studio Code, click **Open** to open the cloned repository.
+If **Do you trust the authors of the files in this folder?** warning prompted click on **Yes**.

     > **Note**: You can ignore warnings you might receive regarding problems with loading of the project.
 The solution may not be in the state suitable for a build, but we're going to focus on working with Git, so building the project is not required.